 At the same time, oxygen goes to anode which is lead and reacts to form PbO2.
 Hence the anode becomes covered with a thin film of PbO2.

-By continuous reversal of the current or by charging and discharging the thin film of PbO2 will become thicker and thicker and the cell polarity will take increasingly longer time to reverse.
+By continuous reversal of the current or by charging and discharging, the thin film of PbO2 will become thicker and thicker and the cell polarity will take increasingly longer time to reverse.
 Two lead plates after being subjected to hundreds of reversals will acquire a skin of lead peroxide thick enough to process sufficiently high capacity.
 This process of making positive plates is known as formation.
-The negative lead acid battery plates are made of same process.
+The negative lead acid battery plates are made by same process.

 Structure of Plante Plate